Grounded with Louis Theroux

-Grounded with Louis Theroux is a radio and podcast series hosted by Louis Theroux for BBC Radio 4.
+Grounded with Louis Theroux is a radio and video podcast series hosted by Louis Theroux for BBC Radio 4.
 In each episode, Theroux interviews a different high-profile person whom he has always wanted to talk to.
 The show was first broadcast during the 2020 COVID-19 lockdown and became the most popular podcast on the BBC Sounds app during this time.

 Overview

 Grounded with Louis Theroux is the first podcast series from Theroux.
 It was first broadcast in April 2020 during the COVID-19 UK lockdown when Theroux could no longer continue with his TV projects and wanted to remain productive.
 The guests consist of people he had always wanted to talk to, including some who had turned down being interviewed as part of the When Louis Met... series.

 The name Grounded is inspired by the COVID-19 lockdown measures that were imposed across the globe.
 The interviews take place over Zoom with Theroux hosting from his home office, and often feature Theroux experiencing difficulties with the technology.

 The podcast episodes last for around an hour, but unedited interviews have lasted up to two and a half hours.